 - 2 cups whole milk

 - ½ cup heavy cream

 - 2 tbs vanilla extract

 - 1 cup flour plus up to ¼ cup more if needed

 - pinch salt

 - ½ cup cold butter cut into tiny chunks

 - Grease a 9x13 pan very lightly with non-stick cooking spray.
 Set aside.

-- This Overnight French Toast will keep for up to 2 days stored either at room temperature or in the refrigerator for up to 3 days.
+- Storing Instructions: This Overnight French Toast will keep for up to 5 days stored in the refrigerator in an airtight container.